ktoso/rx-wiki/Observable.md

 For example there is the `onEvent` naming pattern (e.g. `onNext`, `onCompleted`, `onError`).
 In many contexts such names would indicate methods by means of which event handlers are _registered_.
 In the RxJava Subscriber context, however, they name the event handlers themselves.

+# &ldquo;Hot&rdquo; and &ldquo;Cold&rdquo; Observables

+When does an Observable begin emitting its sequence of items?
+It depends on the Observable.
+A &ldquo;hot&rdquo; Observable may begin emitting itemsas soon as it is created, and so any observer who subscribes to that Observable may start observing the sequence somewhere in the middle.
+A &ldquo;cold&rdquo; Observable, on the other hand, waits until an observer subscribes to it before it begins to emit items.

+In RxJava, there is also something called a &ldquo;Connectable&rdquo; Observable.
+Such an Observable does not begin emitting items until its `connect( )` method is called, whether or not any observers have subscribed to it.

 # Composition via Observable Operators

 The Observable/Subscriber classes along with onNext/onError/onCompleted are only the start of RxJava.
 By themselves they’d be nothing more than a slight extension of the standard observer pattern, better suited to handling a sequence of events rather than a single callback.